ShreyaJPatil/ShreyaJPatil/README.md

 - HackerRank Java Gold Badge

 - **📫 Get in Touch:**
-- [📧 Email: shreyaj2705@gmail.com
+- 📧 Email: shreyaj2705@gmail.com
-- 📍 Location: Karad, Maharashtra, India LinkedIn]
-- (📧 Email: shreyaj2705@gmail.com 📍 Location: Karad, Maharashtra, India LinkedIn)
+- 📍 Location: Karad, Maharashtra, India LinkedIn

 - **🤝 Open to Opportunities:**
 I am actively looking for web developer and software engineer roles.
 I am eager to join a dynamic team where I can contribute my skills and grow professionally.
 Let's connect and explore opportunities to work together!